emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 So, what does this function need to do?
 Well, it needs to iterate over the 'args' passed to the macro.
 For each symbol in 'args':

-1. If it _is not_ '_', it adds it to the 'all-function-arguments' list that it builds up.
+1. If it _is not_ '`_`', it adds it to the 'all-function-arguments' list that it's building.
-2. If it _is_ '_', it replaces it with a new symbol, and adds that symbol to both the 'new-function-parameters' and the 'all-function-arguments' lists that it's building.
+2. If it _is_ '`_`', it replaces it with a new symbol, and adds that symbol to both the 'new-function-parameters' and the 'all-function-arguments' lists that it's building.

 The symbols added to 'all-function-arguments' in step one are those we are holding fixed.
-The lambda our macro creates passes them in to the function we are partially applying.
+The lambda that our macro creates passes them in to the function we are partially applying.
 These symbols are expected to have meaning in the context in which this macro was expanded.
 The lambda that the macro results in will capture the bindings for these symbols, and -- if returned as the result of a function call -- create a lexical closure for these bindings.
 Anywhere the lambda is used, these symbols will evaluate to the same values captured in the closure.

 The symbols created in step two are those needed for the formal parameters when we define the lambda -- so they are added to the 'new-function-parameters' list.
-They must also be passed to the function we are partially applying.
+They are _also_ added to the 'all-function-arguments' list -- because they must be passed to the function we are partially applying.

 Let's have a look.